NCBI-Codeathons/bioed-2024-team-mcclintock/README.md

 # Curricular Package Details

+## Learning Objectives
-List the specific learning goals students will achieve with this curriculum
+List the specific learning goals students will achieve with this curriculum.

-- Successfully utilize NCBI databases: BLAST, icN3D, PubMed
+- Successfully utilize NCBI databases and software: BLAST, icN3D, PubMed, COBALT; and other software: Expasy
 - Understand transcription, translation, and codon table
 - Predict what effect a mutation will have on protein activity
 - Understand mutatations: missense, frameshift, nonsense
 - Use computer tools to model the protein structure
 - Understand general mechanisms of herbicides
 - Understand the role of selective pressures on evolution of organisms

-## Learning Objectives
-List the specific learning goals students will achieve with this curriculum.

 ## Course Materials
 Specify the resources developed, including lesson plans, activities, worksheets, presentations, etc. List file names, including file formats (e.g., .docx, .pdf).